-Setback means a specified distance from waters of the United States or potential conduits to waters of the United States where manure, litter, and process wastewater may not be land applied.
-Examples of conduits to surface waters include but are not limited to: Open tile line intake structures, sinkholes, and agricultural well heads.
+Setback means a specified distance from waters of the state or potential conduits to waters of the state where manure, litter, and process wastewater may not be land applied.
+Examples of conduits to surface waters include but are not limited to: open tile line intake structures, sinkholes, and agricultural well heads.